UniMath/agda-unimath/src/orthogonal-factorization-systems/cd-structures.lagda.md

         j
 ```

-On this page we will consider _internal_ cd-structures, i.e., cd-structure on
+In this file we will consider _internal_ cd-structures, i.e., cd-structure on
 types.
 In other words, a {{#concept "cd-structure" Agda=cd-structure}} is a
 family of [subtypes](foundation-core.subtypes.md)